mi-creative/mi-gen/README.md

 ## Running the examples

-The examples are in the "examples" subfolder.
+The examples located are in the "examples" subfolder.
 There are several, demonstrating various virtual instruments and interactions (plucked and bowed strings, meshes, polyphonic instruments, etc.).
 They are always composed of a patch file, a gendsp file containing the model, and generally a .mdl file, corresponding to a model description.

 Each patch deals with parameters, real-time control and visualisation in its own way, we encourage you to browse through them to see what's possible.